ibm-ecosystem-engineering/JudgeIt-LLM-as-a-Judge/README.md

 ## What's Available?

-There are three types of LLM judges available in JudgeIt:
+### Types of Evaluation:

 1. **RAG Evaluation (Similarity)**: evaluate generated text against golden text and receive a binary score for similarity
 2. **RAG Evaluation (Rating)**: evaluate generated text against golden text and receive a 1/2/3 rating based on degree of similarity
 3. **Multi-turn evaluation**: evaluate rewritten queries given a mult-turn conversation and receive a binary score for similarity

-There are two methods for spinning up JudgeIt:

-1. Framework
+### Methods of using JudgeIt:

-   1. This repository contains python modules to run evaluations via cli.
+1. **Framework**: JudgeIt framework contains python modules to run evaluations and supports cli execution.
 The Framework method takes input data in the form of excel or csv files for any of these evaluations.
 View the [Framework Instructions](./Framework/README.md) for more detail.
-2. Service-Oriented Architecture
-   1. This repository contains a REST API backend and NextJS frontend to run evaluations via a UI.
+2. **Service-Oriented Architecture (SOA)**: JudgeIt SOA contains a REST API backend and NextJS frontend to run evaluations via a UI.
 The SOA method takes input data in the form of excel/csv files or single inputs for any of these evaluations.
 View the [REST Service Instructions](./REST-Service/README.md) and [JudgeIt App Instructions](./JudgeIt-App/README.md) for more detail.

+### Deployment Options:

+1. **SaaS**: If you are using SaaS based LLM service (watsonx.ai), you can set the value of `wml_platform` as `saas` in the [Config](./Framework/config.ini) file.

+2. **On Prem**: If you have an LLM deployed on premise on CP4D, you can set the value of `wml_platform` as `onpremise` in the [Config](./Framework/config.ini) file.

 ## Installation